 Grapes are a nutritious fruit that can be eaten in various ways, enjoyed as part of dessert, breakfast, or even added to some meat dishes or a fresh salad.

 When they are left out to dry in the sun for a couple of days, they become raisins.
 Although they lose some of the grape’s nutritional values, they are still a great source of fiber, antioxidants, vitamins, and minerals.

-Like any other food, raisins can go bad and may get spoiled quickly if you don’t know how to store them properly.
+Like any other food, raisins can go bad and may spoil quickly if you don’t know how to store them properly.

 What’s the bottom line?

 Despite lasting much longer than fresh fruit, raisins can go bad.
-Unopened raisins can last up to a year after the expiration date, while opened raisins will only last from 3 to 6 months.
+Unopened raisins can last up to a year after expiration, while opened raisins will only last from 3 to 6 months.